AskiaADX/ADXUtil/readme.md

 In this case, the missing options in the command line were stored in the preferences.json.

 Let's describe how it works more precisely:

+First of all, the folder of the adc may have a particular pattern in order to correctly upload the different files.
+The screenshot's file name of the survey must be 'preview.png'.
+This file is optional but it is recomended to have one.
+The adc file must be located in the sub-folder '/bin' and must be named NAME_OF_THE_ADC.adc, where 'NAME_OF_THE_ADC' is obviously the name of the adc.
+The qex file (if there is one because it is not needed) must be located in the sub-folder '/example' and must be named NAME_OF_THE_ADC.adc, where 'NAME_OF_THE_ADC' is obviously the name of the adc.

 I - ZenDesk :

-The options needed are : 'username', 'password', 'remoteUri', 'section_title'.
+The options needed are : 'username', 'pwd', 'remoteUri', 'sectionTitle'.
 The 'remoteUri' should have this pattern : `https://myZendeskPlatform.zendesk.com`.
 There are two more optional options : 'enableComments' and 'promoted'
 If 'promoted' is set to true, the article correponding to the adc will be promoted and will appear on the main page of your zendesk platform.
-If 'enableComments' is set to true, the people will be able to comment the article corresponding to the adc
+If 'enableComments' is set to true, the people will be able to comment the article corresponding to the adc.
 The Readme.md of the adc must contains a line containing `Notes` header level 2 with the notes following this header in order to have a Note section in the article.
 Once you have called publish with ZenDesk and the right args, it will :

-* Create an article with the informations of the adc and post it in the section 'sectio_title'
+* Create an article with the informations of the adc and post it in the section 'sectionTitle'
-* Upload the article attachents like the .adc, the .png (oic of an example of the survey) or the .qex.
+* Upload the article attachents like the .adc, the .png (pic of an example of the survey) or the .qex.
 * Create a link to start a demo of the survey if it is available by clicking on the picture. (/!\ TODO !
 Don't have the API of demo.askia ...)

 II - GitHub :

-The options needed are : 'username', 'useremail', 'organization', 'password', 'message'.
+The options needed are : 'username', 'useremail', 'organization', 'pwd', 'message'.

-The user must be able to create repos and to push in the organization.
+The user must be able to create repos and to push in the organization otherwise it will fail and output an error 401 or 403.

 Once you have called publish with GitHub and the right args, it will :